 Your website can place well for keywords with little or no competition.
 But your keywords should reflect the message of your content and bring in the types of visitors you are targeting.
 It is impossible for anyone to guarantee that the placement of your website will be number one or even remain constant over time.

 We stated earlier that “The best method for getting your website into search engine results is to get quality links from other, relevant websites linking to your website using relevant keywords in the linking text”.
 Links from a website on fashion tips to your website on website design probably won’t help your rankings in the search results very much.
-Links should come from websites with similar content if they are going to be of great value to your search engine placement.
-Google does consider some sites as “bad neighborhood” sites and these can effect the placement of your website in a bad way if they link back to your content.
+Links should come from websites with similar content if they will be of great value to your search engine placement.
+Google does consider some sites as “bad neighborhood” sites and these can affect the placement of your website in a bad way if they link back to your content.

 This has been a very misunderstood area.
 Search engines prefer static content with static URLs.
 However, they can index dynamic URLs as well.
 They ask that you give them the opportunity to determine the content by not re-writing the URL to make the page look static.
 I have found that the methods used by blogging applications like WordPress offer a good method of maintaining the data needed for a search engine to index it properly while rewriting the URL to a more static value.
 A full discussion on this topic can be found on the Google Webmaster Tools Blog.

 This is not entirely true.
 While Google does not use the keywords contained in the “Keyword” meta tag, other search engines and directories do use these values.
-The best approach is to write your content for your targeted visitors, and put the most important keywords in the “Keyword” meta tag as well.
+The best approach is to write your content for your targeted visitors and put the most important keywords in the “Keyword” meta tag as well.
 Use of the meta tag will not damage your placement, but there are HTML tags that search engines consider more important for the placement of your keywords (i.e. – H1, H2, B, STRONG, etc.).
 But the best practice is, “Concentrate on your content”.

 Although a High Google Page Rank may help your placement in the search results, it doesn’t guarantee top placement for every search term or keyword.
-Having a low Google Page Rank for a keyword does not move you down in the results either.
+A low Google Page Rank for a keyword does not move you down in the results either.
 Search engines are all about producing a list of sites that is relevant to what the user is looking for.